Im5tu/im5tu.github.io/content/article/2017-06-03-Up-and-running-with-URL-Rewrite.md

 {
     "categories": [ "Development" ],
     "date": "2017-06-03T15:00:51+01:00",
     "description": "A quick introduction to URL Rewrite module for IIS and a snippet from going from HTTP to HTTPS.", "tags": [ "IIS", "Url Rewrite", "devops" ], "series": ["Url Rewriting"],
-   "title": "Up and running with URL Rewrite - going from HTTP to HTTPS" }
+    "title": "Up and running with URL Rewrite - going from HTTP to HTTPS", "toc": true
+}

 In this series, I am going to take you through a few `web.config` snippets that have come in handy for me when using URL Rewrite on IIS.
 Firstly, I am going to introduce the URL Rewrite module then show a sample of going from HTTP to HTTPS.